 Nats Park is full of family-friendly promotions: Score free food with a kids Family Fun Pack, run the bases or score autographs on Sundays and savor $1 hot dog games

 When it comes to food, the stadium is one-of-a-kind.
-Enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution or watch the game comfortably from the Red Porch Restaurant, a full-service restaurant within the stadium.
+Enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution or watch the game comfortably from the Budweiser Brew House, a full-service restaurant within the stadium.
 Elsewhere in Nationals Park, diners can enjoy everything from saucy Shake Shack burgers to gourmet sandwiches from G Sandwich Shop and an array of dumplings.
 Check out our full guide of where to eat and drink in the park.

-Don’t forget to catch the GEICO Presidents Race, which takes place during the fourth inning of every game, featuring oversized likenesses of “George” Washington, "Tom" Jefferson, “Abe” Lincoln, “Teddy” Roosevelt and “Bill” Taft.
+Don’t forget to catch the GEICO Presidents Race, which takes place during the fourth inning of every game, featuring oversized likenesses of “George” Washington, "Tom" Jefferson, “Abe” Lincoln and “Teddy” Roosevelt.
 They are joined by Screech the Eagle, waving the Nationals Curly W flag after victories in an epic display of Natitude.

 Nationals Park is also the first major professional stadium to be LEED Silver Certified by the U.S. Green Building Council, using numerous sustainable elements to provide the most environmentally conscious experience.